 Although many exhibitors place blame on the location or size of their exhibits as the reason for low booth traffic, they typically don’t consider how color schemes might play a role.
-When it comes to the design of your exhibit, here are key insights on how to integrate color psychology into your next trade show exhibit design.

-Defining Color Psychology

-While color interpretation is dependent on personal experiences, research suggests color can persuade consumers.
-Marketers tap into this research and apply it in many ways to influence the results of their business.
-Moreover, color psychology suggests various shades can create certain moods to influence the decisions people make.
-Vivid and lively colors, for example, can inspire verse and song, while drab and dull colors can dampen even the highest of spirits.

-For many companies, the color schemes used by trade show booth designers has as much power as their logo or even the brand itself.
-However, the key with all brands and their associated color schemes is to remember each color applies to a specific context.
-In short, your color scheme should reflect your brand and corporate personality while simultaneously complementing your message.

-The Color Breakdown

-Newer snapshot | Although many exhibitors place blame on the location or size of their exhibits as the reason for low booth traffic, they typically don’t consider how color schemes might play a role.
-When it comes to the design of your exhibit, here are key insights on how to integrate color psychology into your next trade show exhibit design.
+When it comes to the design of your exhibit, here are key insights on how to integrate color psychology into your next trade show booth design.

 Defining Color Psychology

 While color interpretation is dependent on personal experiences, research suggests color can persuade consumers.
 Marketers tap into this research and apply it in many ways to influence the results of their business.
 Moreover, color psychology suggests various shades can create certain moods to influence the decisions people make.
 Vivid and lively colors, for example, can inspire verse and song, while drab and dull colors can dampen even the highest of spirits.

 For many companies, the color schemes used by trade show booth designers has as much power as their logo or even the brand itself.
 However, the key with all brands and their associated color schemes is to remember each color applies to a specific context.
 In short, your color scheme should reflect your brand and corporate personality while simultaneously complementing your message.

 The Color Breakdown